MatthiasValvekens/pyHanko/CONTRIBUTING.md

  * When available, example files are appreciated.
 If you're not comfortable sharing your example files in public, you can also email them to `pyhanko.samples@mvalvekens.be`.

-**IMPORTANT: NEVER disclose production private keys in your bug report or in your e-mails.**
+**IMPORTANT: NEVER disclose production private keys in your bug reports or in your e-mails.**

 ### New features